awsdocs/amazon-connect-admin-guide/doc_source/voice-id.md

 ## Known fraudster detection<a name="fraud-detection"></a>

-1. Create a watchlist of known fraudsters by using fraudster registration API on your stored audio recordings in your S3 bucket\.
-For more information, see [Create and edit a fraudster watchlist](voiceid-fraudster-watchlist.md)\.
+There are a few steps to setting up the real\-time detection of fraudsters:

+1. [Create a new watchlist](https://docs.aws.amazon.com/voiceid/latest/APIReference/API_CreateWatchlist.html) for storing known fraudsters\.
+Or, use the default watchlist that is created when Voice ID is enabled\.

+1. [Register fraudsters](voiceid-fraudster-watchlist.md) to the new watchlist or the default watchlist\.

+1. In the [Set Voice ID](set-voice-id.md) block, specify which watchlist you want to use\.

-1. When a fraudster from the watchlist calls in, Voice ID analyzes the call audio to return a risk score and outcome to indicate how closely the caller's voiceprint matches the fraudsters voiceprint that is created from audio recordings from your S3 bucket\.
+When one of the fraudsters from the watchlist that is specified in the flow calls your contact center, Voice ID analyzes the call audio to return a risk score and outcome\.
+This score indicates how closely the caller's voiceprint matches that of the fraudster's in the watchlist\.

+### Default watchlist<a name="default-watchlist"></a>

+When the Voice ID domain is created, Voice ID creates a default fraudster watchlist for that domain\.
+The name and description of the default fraudster watchlist is encrypted using the KMS key that is provided in the domain and saved in Voice ID\.

+ If you don't provide the fraudster watchlistId for fraud detection or fraudster registration, Voice ID uses the default fraudster watchlist\.

+You cannot update the metadata of the default fraudster watchlist, but you can associate or disassociate fraudsters from it\.

+**Note**
+If your Voice ID domain was created before March 2023, when fraudster watchlists was launched: a default watchlist was created and all existing fraudsters have been placed in it\.

 ## Voice spoofing detection<a name="voice-spoofing-detection"></a>